Azure/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 `npm run test-ci` launches karmajs in your configured target browsers for a single run.

-Note that the karma.conf.js is configured to run your tests in both in Edge and Chrome.
+Note that the karma.conf.js is configured to run your tests in both in Microsoft Edge and Chrome.
 You may also pick and choose additional browsers via the launcher plugins [documented here](https://karma-runner.github.io/2.0/config/browsers.html).

 <a name="unit-test-framework-creating-a-project-from-scratch-with-visual-studio-code-test-results"></a>
 ### Test Results